How is your customer acquisition program performing these days?

 Direct marketing copy is like a puzzle.

 Sharing my time with you is not over at the end of a post.
 There are many ideas I experienced in owning a small business.
-My ideas about using and writing direct marketing and customer-centric copy are intertwined in the marketing, advertising, and selling content, articles, reports based on my philosophy of people learn by reading, then learn by doing.
+My ideas about using and writing direct marketing and customer-centric copy are from my experience as a small business owner and a marketing entrepreneur in marketing, advertising, and selling content, articles, reports based on my philosophy of people learn by reading, then learn by doing.

 Please join our Direct2Customers Marketing Community today!